Vendor TipsPhotographyVendor TipsSlab PhotosOnline SalesMarketing

 The Golden Rule: Outdoor, Overcast Light

-Take slab photos outside, under an overcast sky.
-Overcast light is diffused — it reveals texture and veining without harsh reflections, and renders colour accurately.
-Avoid direct harsh sunlight, warehouse fluorescent, and flash.
+The single most impactful change you can make: take slab photos outside, under an overcast sky.
+Overcast light is diffused — it reveals texture and veining without harsh reflections, and renders colour accurately without the orange cast of tungsten or the blue cast of fluorescent.
+Move slabs to your yard or loading dock and shoot there.

 The Three Essential Shots

 1. The full-slab shot — Stand the slab upright on edge and photograph the entire face from directly in front.
-Include scale reference.
+Include scale reference (a person standing beside it, or a tape measure).
+This shot shows overall veining and colour without distortion.

-2. The close-up texture shot — Move to within 50cm of the surface and shoot at a slight angle to reveal surface finish and fine veining detail.
+2. The close-up texture shot — Move to within 50cm of the surface and shoot at a slight angle to the slab face.
+This reveals surface finish (polished depth, honed texture, leathered character) and fine veining detail.

-3. The edge/thickness shot — Photograph the edge profile clearly, showing the thickness and cut quality.
+3. The edge/thickness shot — Photograph the edge profile clearly, showing the thickness (2cm or 3cm), any edge polishing, and the cut quality.
+Buyers need this to evaluate suitability for their application.

 Consistency Across Your Catalogue

-Shoot all your inventory on the same background, at the same time of day, with consistent framing.
-Buyers need to compare stones fairly.
+Shoot all your inventory on the same background (concrete floor or wall is fine), at the same time of day, with consistent framing.
+Buyers browsing multiple listings need to compare stones fairly — inconsistent photography makes this impossible and erodes trust.

 Video Is Increasingly Expected